wellsla/wellsla/README.md

 # 🇬🇧 Hi there!
 I'm Welliton Slaviero

-I'm a **Front-End Developer** from Brazil, passionate about creating **intuitive, high-performance, and accessible** digital experiences.
+I'm a **Fullstack Developer** from Brazil, passionate about creating **intuitive, high-performance, and accessible** digital experiences.
 With over **6 years of experience**, I focus on the **JavaScript/TypeScript ecosystem**, mainly working with **Vue.js**, **React.js**, and **Next.js**.
-I also have a solid background in **Laravel** and **MySQL**, which helps me collaborate effectively with backend and DevOps teams.
+I also have a solid background in **Laravel** and **PostgreSQL**, which helps me collaborate effectively with backend and DevOps teams.

 💡 I love turning **UI/UX challenges into scalable, elegant solutions**, with an eye for performance and maintainability.
 Recently, I’ve been deepening my experience with **Design Systems (Storybook)**, **PrimeVue**, and **frontend architecture best practices**.